 Workplace Discrimination Laws

 Employees are protected against discrimination by several federal and state laws.
 The most well known of those is the federal Title VII of the Civil Rights Act of 1964.
 This law prohibits workplace decisions on the basis of race, color, religion, national origin, or sex.
-Also, if an employee makes a claim about discrimination in the workplace, then an employer may not retaliate against them.California expanded federal laws with the Fair Employment and Housing Act (FEHA).
+Also, if an employee makes a claim about prejudice in the workplace, then an employer may not retaliate against them.California expanded federal laws with the Fair Employment and Housing Act (FEHA).
 This law added protections for classes including ancestry, medical conditions, genetic information, marital status, gender identity, gender expression, sexual orientation, and military and veteran status.Other laws that protect against discrimination in the workplace include:

-- The Pregnancy Discrimination Act – This expands Title VII to include a prohibition of sex discrimination on the basis of pregnancy, childbirth, or medical conditions related to pregnancy and childbirth.
+- The Pregnancy Discrimination Act – This expands Title VII to include a prohibition of discrimination on the basis of pregnancy, childbirth, or medical conditions related to pregnancy and childbirth.

 - The Age Discrimination in Employment Act of 1967 (ADEA) – This protects people who are 40 and older from discrimination in the workplace.